emukidid/swiss-gc/trunk/cube/swiss/readme.txt

 - Fixed Zelda CE and possibly a few other games (use pre-patcher for it)
 - Fixed Audio Streaming original media on Wii
 - Fixed Other PAL titles (German/etc)

-Current Features:
-- Load DOL from SD/SDHC/DVD-R/HDD
-- Load GCM/ISO from Original Disc/SD/SDHC/DVD-R/HDD
-- Multi-Game DVD-R support (Cobra/GCOS)
-- Multi-Disc support Original Disc/SD/SDHC/DVD-R/HDD
-- Disc Ripping to SD/SDHC/HDD (WIP)
-- Region free / Video forcing (WIP)
-- Full cheat engine for all games (update it via device) *HDD features require a IDE-EXI or homemade adapter **SD features require a SDGecko or homemade adapter

-Using cheats:
-Cheats are stored in a Qoob based file format, they may be edited/updated using the included cheats editor.
-You may convert action replay codes using GCNCrypt and then add those too.
-Swiss comes with a embedded cheats database but if you have an updated one, place it on any device that Swiss can read from and select by pressing A it to load it.

-IMPORTANT:
-- 480P video mode forcing is Work in Progress - it may not work at all yet!
-- Disc dumping is known to corrupt some HDD's - still WIP